Mass modal shift in Italy – a two-year comparison

 By the end of six months, 15,000 people had taken part and made 895,000 sustainable transport journeys totalling 3.7 million kilometres – almost 100 times around the globe.
 It’s calculated that those journeys may have saved as much as 750 tonnes of CO2 emissions.
 Surveys suggested a genuine decrease in solo car use, with 80 percent of journeys reportedly replacing a car trip.

 The programme was so successful that SRM commissioned another for 2018 and the BBC filmed a documentary about it.
 A 10-page report compares the two six-month programmes and assesses their impact.
 Download it for free here.

-BetterPoints is a world-leading scalable and customisable behaviour change platform.
-Whether you need to motivate people in lockdown or prepare your workforce for new ways of working and travelling, we can help.
+BetterPoints is a world-leading, scalable and customisable behaviour change platform.
+Whether you need to motivate physical activity in or out of lockdown, or prepare your workforce for new ways of working and travelling, we can help.
 Ask us for a demo today.